Arcadia-Science/hifi2genome/docs/usage.md

 ### Updating the pipeline

-When you run the above command, Nextflow automatically pulls the pipeline code from Github and stores it as a cached version.
+When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
 To make sure you are running the latest version of the pipeline, regularly update the cached version with:
 `nextflow pull Arcadia-Science/hifi2genome`

 ## Pipeline arguments